Thermoset Rigid Composites

-- Step 4) After being treated, the composite is now considered to be in its “B-Stage”.
-The B-Stage composite is then cut to size and stacked (called Prebuild) depending on the thickness of the sheet being produced.
+- Step 4) After being treated, the composite is now considered in its “B-Stage.”
+The B-Stage composite is then cut to size and stacked (called Prebuild) depending on the sheet’s thickness being produced.
 The material is then loaded in the laminating press.

 - Step 5) The cut-to-size prebuild is placed in the press under heat and pressure, which results in the finished laminate sheets.
 Typical press loads can hold anywhere from 8″–14″ worth of sheet material and may take up to several hours to fully cure, depending on the grade being produced.

 - Step 6) After being removed from the press, the sheets are trimmed and sanded to thickness as required.

 - Step 7) The sheets are inspected for quality with lot samples tested in the laboratory for specification compliance.
 Sheets are then packaged and shipped to one of our facilities for fabrication into machined components according to customer drawings and specifications.

 Though a longer process cycle than the low-pressure laminate manufacturing process, the higher mechanical strengths and unique properties produced by the high-pressure laminate manufacturing process allow for specific performance characteristics required by many demanding applications.

 Check our Material Data Sheets Page to learn more about our high-pressure laminate materials.

 Low-pressure laminates typically use a glass mat substrate.
 Typical resins used in the low-pressure laminate manufacturing process include polyester, vinyl ester, and epoxy.
 The process produces an excellent combination of mechanical strength, dielectric properties, and thermal performance.
-One advantage of the low-pressure laminate manufacturing process is the ability to use a variety of fillers and additives to create a range of desirable properties from flame retardance to track resistance.
+One advantage of the low-pressure laminate manufacturing process is using various fillers and additives to create a range of desirable properties from flame retardance to track resistance.

-The manufacturing process for our low-pressure thermoset laminate sheet materials begins with the selection of the proper resin formulation to provide the properties required for a specific application.
+The manufacturing process for our low-pressure thermoset laminate sheet materials begins with selecting the proper resin formulation to provide the properties required for a specific application.
 Low-pressure laminates are typically made following the same basic steps as follows: